KILLinefficiency/Forge/README.md

 You can also execute a head after every specific interval.

-The **every** key has an array of strings as it's value.
-The first element of the array is the seconds (specified as a string) you want to run a head and the second element is the head which is needed to be run.
+The **every** key has an array of two strings as it's value.

+The first element of the array is the interval (in seconds) (specified as a string) you want a head to be run after.
+The second element is the name of the head which is needed to be run.

 Like,